To My Neighbors-

 In contrast, Chairwoman Carnahan did not conceal President Trump as a candidate of the Republican Party Of Minnesota.
 The Minnesota Supreme Court was not mislead in terms of Trump being a party-chosen candidate, and Secretary Simon advertised to Minnesota voters that he will count ballots casts for Trump as votes for Trump’s delegates.
 Furthermore, every single Minnesota voter knew what they needed to do in order for their vote to be counted for Trump’s delegates.
 Clearly, Chairwoman Carnahan fundamentally treated Rocky and his supporters (like me) differently and wholly unequally from Trump and his supporters in my state’s Presidential Nomination Primary election.
 Additionally, Rocky’s registered Republican supporters (like me) were unable to politically associate within the Republican Party Of Minnesota; a right that, as the Minnesota Supreme Court points out, is protected by the First Amendment:

 According to Merriam-Webster, fraud is the act of deceiving or misrepresenting.
-And, that is exactly what happened: the Minnesota Supreme Court and Secretary Simon were deceived into believing that Rocky was not a party-chosen candidate because Minnesota Statute section 207A.13 permit Chairwoman Carnahan to misrepresent that simple fact.
+And, that is exactly what happened: the Minnesota Supreme Court and Secretary Simon were deceived into believing that Rocky was not a party-chosen candidate because Minnesota Statute section 207A.13 permit Chairwoman Carnahan to misrepresent the simple fact that her party chose Rocky as one of its candidates before the ballot was printed.
 This fraud has not only played out in Minnesota, but elsewhere across our nation in states with similar statutes.
 As we speak, delegates supportive of President Trump who were elected in violation of the First and Fourteenth Amendments are being sent to the Republican National Convention.
 Merriam-Webster defines frivolous as having no sound basis in fact or law.
 As many of these delegates sent to convention were fraudulently elected, so too is the frivolous nomination they procure.

 I believe in the equal protection of the laws, the freedom to politically associate within a party, and the right to cast an effective vote for the party-chosen candidate of ones own liking.
 Neither Rocky nor I were afforded these fundamental protections.
 And, I believe in protecting the electorate of Minnesota from the continuation of this fraud; especially considering the existence of mechanisms that encourage its occurrence.
-If these soviet-style laws are allowed to stand, we will continue down this destructive path where those in power are above the law.
+If these soviet-style laws are allowed to stand, we will continue down this destructive path where those in power are free to act outside of the law; they will trick us into attacking ourselves and will lead us to our own deaths.

 The nomination of frivolous and fraudulent candidates by unconstitutionally elected delegates threatens nothing less than the sovereignty of Minnesota, the validity of our Republic, and, most importantly, your life.